garthmac/SmashtagL10/SmashtagL10/README.md

 App gets upto last 100 "Tweets" and displays userProfile image, tweetUserName+camera icon in place of inline image, time of tweet and tweet text
-- When table cell is selected, will navigate to zoomable/scroll view of image with button for (Save to Album) and/or open website if tweet includes a valid URL (blue text)
+- When table cell is selected, will navigate to zoomable/scroll view of image with button for (Save to Album) and/or open website if tweet only includes a valid URL (blue text)

-Xcode 6.3.2
+written in Xcode 6.3.2 for iOS8.3+

-Swift

-iOS 8.3